keitkalon/NetCSharp_Cheatsheet/SOLID_Principles.md

 ## Open Close Principle (OCP)
 ### Replacing conditions with inheritance and override methods
+Create an abstract class with a abstract(or virtual) method then for each variant a childclass that override that abstract(or virtual) method.
 Ex without OCP:
 ```C#
 // Does not follow OCP